stripe/openapi/README.md

 be used to create higher quality mocked responses.
 These are also located in the `spec` directory.

-All API resourecs in the specification are tagged with a vendor-prefix attribute called `x-resourceId`.
+All API resources in the specification are tagged with a vendor-prefix attribute called `x-resourceId`.
 The value of the attribute is an identifier that can be used to find the associated fixture in one of the fixture data files.